Home > Health & Wellness > Health Library > Medicines During Pregnancy

 first few weeks of pregnancy, because it prevents some birth defects.
 You can

-get folic acid in an over-the-counter multivitamin or in a multivitamin that
+get folic acid in an over-the-counter multivitamin.
+Or you might get it in a multivitamin that

-your doctor or nurse-midwife prescribes.
-Talk to your doctor or nurse-midwife
+your doctor or midwife prescribes.
+Talk to your doctor or midwife

 about which type of vitamin you should take.
 In some cases, doctors and